XertroV/atomist-sdm-examples/README.md

   - is there an ArtifactProvider type thing? e.g. so artifacts could be pushed to S3 or any other custom location?
     > answer: Artifacts are being phased out, but they're being replaced with caches (what's an artifact store besides a cache?).
 One should use a `ProjectListener` to add a hook after relevant goals (i.e. build) which will have access to the project directory and can upload specified files, etc. An example: `S3GoalCacheArchiveStore` in sdm-pack-s3.
 Source: deprecation of Artifact object - see history of sdm-pack-build
  - how do we access available ~artifacts~ cached outputs? query graph?
+   > so we reference caches via their classification I think, and use cacheRestore and cachePut as goal-project listeners, passing in the classificatino and maybe path of the files.

 ## Adding GitHub Checks to Goals